tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 Also note that the filenames inside upload POST forms are interpreted using whatever character set was provided in the conventional '_charset' field, and defaults to UTF-8 if not otherwise specified.
-The JSON representation of each directory contains native unicode strings.
-Tahoe directories are specified to contain unicode filenames, and cannot contain binary strings that are not representable as such.
+The JSON representation of each directory contains native Unicode strings.
+Tahoe directories are specified to contain Unicode filenames, and cannot contain binary strings that are not representable as such.

 All Tahoe operations that refer to existing files or directories must include